Accessing Oracle Database XE by using the Easysoft Oracle ODBC driver

 Introduction

-The Easysoft ODBC-Oracle Driver lets you access Oracle® Database 10g Express Edition (Oracle Database XE) from ODBC-aware applications running on Linux, Unix and Windows.
-For example, access Oracle® Database XE from a PHP script running on Linux.
+The Easysoft Oracle ODBC driver lets you access Oracle Database Express Edition (Oracle Database XE) from applications that support ODBC running on Linux, UNIX, and Windows.
+For example, access Oracle Database XE from a PHP script running on Linux.

-2. Oracle® Database XE for Microsoft Windows.
-This is available for download from Oracle®.
-The distribution is approximately 150 MB.
+2. Oracle Database XE for Microsoft Windows.
+This is available for download from Oracle.

 /usr/lib/libc.so.6